danielshervheim/danielshervheim.github.io/_coursework/CSCI 5611/1 Particle System.md

 # Particle System

-In spring 2019 I took **Animation and Planning in Games** with Dr. Stephen Guy.
-I wrote this particle system for his course.
+A project for Dr. Stephen Guy's class **Animation and Planning in Games**.

 Our directive was to implement a particle system capable of handling a large number of particles in real-time.

 I chose to offload the simulation and rendering components to the GPU via compute shaders.
 This allowed me to simulate a hundreds of thousands of particles in real-time.

 ## Media